teuler/robotling/README.md

 <img align="right" width="320" src="https://github.com/teuler/robotling/blob/master/pictures/pic_board_1_2_a_sm.png"></img>

+* 2020-08-21 (Refactoring)
+  - Since it was difficult to maintain different versions of the robotling code all accessing the same set of driver etc. libraries, these files have now been moved to a separate repository ([`robotling_lib`](https://github.com/teuler/robotling_lib)).

 * 2020-07-04 (Code updates)
   - Simple GUI to show robot status via MQTT (`hexbug.gui.py`)
   - Support for [TinyPICO](https://www.tinypico.com/) added